elizabethekedoro/Gophish-Windows-Setup-Guide/README.md

 <br />
 <br />

-- Select, >Capture Submitted Data and >Capture Passwords: (This is to esnure the login credentials entered during the simulation will be captured, which you will see at the end of this exercise.) <br/>
+- Select >Capture Submitted Data and >Capture Passwords: (This is to ensure the login credentials entered during the simulation will be captured, which you will see at the end of this exercise). <br/>
 - Redirect to: Enter the URL where you want the user to be redirected after submitting the page. eg https://Instagram.com: <br/>
 - Finally, click Save Page.
  <br/>